Kyokaz/Kyokaz-s-Toolbox/README.md

 ## Known Issues:
 - Both "Remove All Shot" and "Remove All Cameras" seem to remove every camera in the current collection whether they're marked as a Shot or not.
-- If you received an error when updating the addon, make sure to disable and remove the addon in the preference setting, restart Blender, and install the addon again.
-  This seems to be an issue with how the addon handles class register.

 # How to Install
 1. Download the [latest release](https://github.com/Kyokaz/toggle_default_interpolation/releases)